lm3nitro/Projects/New/Firewall Evasion.md

 ![Pasted image 20240923113056](https://github.com/user-attachments/assets/ef80ed72-d799-4e50-ab27-0dc743ad0710)

-Based on the output, we can see the that ports (80 and 3389) are being filtered.
+Based on the output, I can see the that ports (80 and 3389) are being filtered.
 Overall, the results will depend significantly on the security measures in place on the target system and the nature of the network traffic.
 Monitoring the responses and comparing them to typical behavior can provide valuable insights into the security posture of the target environment.

 </details>